GStreamer development with Meson and VSCode

 Debug

 All executable targets that are not tested are exposed as runnable tasks.
 They can be launched directly from the command palette but do not allow passing parameters or setting environment variables.
-Most debugging scenarios require a launch configuration (`launch.json`) allowing us to configure our debugging session with argument parameters and environment variables.
+Most debugging scenarios require a launch configuration (launch.json

 A GStreamer debugging session will usually require to launch a pipeline with gst-launch-1.0 or a sample application created to validate our plugin or scenario.

-In this example, our debugging session will run the following pipeline with GST_DEBUG=4:
+In this example, our debugging session will run the following pipeline with GST_DEBUG=4

 gst-launch-1.0 d3d11testsrc ! "video/x-raw(memory:D3D11Memory),width=640,height=480" ! dwritetextoverlay text=\"VSCode ❤️🔥 GStreamer\" paragraph-alignment=2 ! autovideosink